Blackprint/Blackprint/README.md

 MIT

 ### Note
+This project is free to use, because I bring this for the future.<br>
+But I also need support for my another project.<br>
-Please support me or I will cry :(
+If you use this commercially, please.. or I will cry with my potato :( Maybe I could also buy your product that built with Blackprint.

 <a href='https://patreon.com/stefansarya'><img src='https://img.shields.io/endpoint.svg?url=https%3A%2F%2Fshieldsio-patreon.herokuapp.com%2Fstefansarya%2Fpledges&style=for-the-badge' height='20'></a>